Promoters and hostesses FAQ

 Companies that do not adhere to this and continue to invoice in this way are even liable to prosecution because they are feigning bogus self-employment.
 Fictitious self-employment falls into the area of Undeclared work.
 Promoters and hostesses have the option of subsequently claiming the rights and benefits of an employment relationship.

-If you opt for TRUST Promotion, you are on the safe side.
+If you decide in favour of TRUST Promotion, you are on the safe side.
 We will of course pay all taxes (income tax and solidarity surcharge) to the tax office.

 When does self-employment exist?

-• All work is carried out at your own responsibility and risk.
+- All work is carried out at your own risk and responsibility.

 Indicators for self-employment